jonlawlor/rel/README.md

 rel
 ===

 Relational Algebra in Go.
+Go's interfaces & duck typing are used to provide an extensible ORM that is capable of query rewrite, and perform relational operations both in native go and on source dbms's.
 Go's concurrency mechanisms allow for fine control of the inherent parallelism in relational operations.
-Go's interfaces & duck typing are used to provide an extensible ORM that is capable of query rewrite.
 It is my hope that this package will produce some interesting approaches to implement relational expressions.
 This package is currently experimental and its interfaces may change.

 This implements most of the traditional elements of relational algebra, including project, restrict, join, setdiff, and union.
 It also implements some of the common non-relational operations, including groupby, and map.
 To learn more about relational algebra, C. J. Date's Database in Depth is a great place to start, and it is used as the source of terminology in the rel package.

 Please note that relational algebra *_is not SQL_*.
 In particular, NULL is not a part of relational algebra, and all relations must be distinct.

-The semantics of this package are very similar to Microsoft's LINQ, although the syntax is somewhat different.
+The semantics of this package are very similar to Microsoft's LINQ, although the syntax is somewhat different.  rel provides a uniform interface to many different types of data sources.
 This isn't LINQ though - it is a library, and it is not integrated with the language, which means rel has a significant performance cost relative to normal go code that doesn't use reflection.

 Interfaces
 ==========